elixir-lang/elixir/docs/1_introduction.md

 ## 1.2 Interactive mode

-We can start Elixir interactive mode by running `bin/iex` in the same directory you compiled it.
+We can start Elixir interactive mode by running `bin/iex` in the same directory you compiled Elixir.
 In interactive mode, we can type any Elixir expression.
 Let's warm up with some basic arithmetic expressions:

     iex> 1 + 1
     2